-By mastering the twelve foundational competencies, educators can build a solid foundation for continued growth.
+By mastering the 12 foundational competencies, educators can build a solid foundation for continued growth.
 The competencies are a subset of those outlined in the Educator Competencies for Personalized, Learner-Centered Environments, created to empower a growing number of teachers to implement and scale up a transformation of their classrooms into places of personalized, student-centered learning.
-While Educator Competencies explores many areas, twelve competencies were flagged as foundational and ‘prerequisite’ to all others, including building strong relationships.
+While Educator Competencies explores many areas, 12 competencies were flagged as foundational and ‘prerequisite’ to all others, including building strong relationships.

 Build Strong Relationships

 Build strong relationships with students, peers, families and learning community members that contribute to individual and collective success

 - Develop relationships with students that support their social and emotional growth

 - Create collaborative partnerships with peers within the school